thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 ## 3. Setup IBM Cloud Kubernetes cluster<a name="home"></a>

 By default, deployment is in Dallas, USA (us-south).
-If you already have a lite cluster in Dallas, these scripts will not work because only one lite cluster is allowed.

 1. [Register at IBM Cloud Account](#part-SETUP-00)
 2. [Insert promo code](#part-SETUP-01)